benjaminrall/advent-of-code-2015/README.md

 ## Running the solutions

 This project uses [uv](https://github.com/astral-sh/uv) as a package and virtual environment manager.
+The `uv run` command will automatically create a virtual environment and install dependencies on its first use.

 1. **Clone the repository**:
 ```sh